Running mypy and managing imports¶

-This can cause a lot of errors that look like the following:
+This can cause errors that look like the following:

-main.py:1: error: No library stub file for standard library module 'antigravity' main.py:2: error: No library stub file for module 'flask' main.py:3: error: Cannot find implementation or library stub for module named 'this_module_does_not_exist'
+main.py:1: error: No library stub file for standard library module 'antigravity' main.py:2: error: Skipping analyzing 'django': found module but no type hints or library stubs main.py:3: error: Cannot find implementation or library stub for module named 'this_module_does_not_exist'

-If the module is a third party library, you must make sure that there are type hints available for that library.
-Mypy by default will not attempt to infer the types of any 3rd party libraries you may have installed unless they either have declared themselves to be PEP 561 compliant stub package or have registered themselves on typeshed, the repository of types for the standard library and some 3rd party libraries.
+Mypy will not try inferring the types of any 3rd party libraries you have installed unless they either have declared themselves to be PEP 561 compliant stub package or have registered themselves on typeshed, the repository of types for the standard library and some 3rd party libraries.

 Searching to see if there is a PEP 561 compliant stub package. corresponding to your third party library.
 Stub packages let you install type hints independently from the library itself.

 Writing your own stub files containing type hints for the library.
-You can point mypy at your type hints either by passing them in via the command line, by adding the location to the
+You can point mypy at your type hints either by passing them in via the command line, by using the

 If you want to share your work, you can try contributing your stubs back to the library – see our documentation on creating PEP 561 compliant packages.

-If the module is a third party library, but you cannot find any existing type hints nor have time to write your own, you can silence the errors:
+If you are unable to find any existing type hints nor have time to write your

-To silence a single missing import error, add a
+To suppress a single missing import error, add a

 # type: ignoreat the end of the line containing the import.

-To silence all missing import imports errors from a single library, add a section to your mypy config file for that library setting
+To suppress all missing import imports errors from a single library, add a section to your mypy config file for that library setting

 ignore_missing_importsto True.
 For example, suppose your codebase makes heavy use of an (untyped) library named